Kwame Kilpatrick: 2008 assault of a police officer

-On July 24, 2008, at approximately 4 p.m., Wayne County Sheriff's Detective Brian White and Joanne Kinney, an investigator from Wayne County Prosecutor Kym Worthy's office, went to the home of Kilpatrick's sister to serve a subpoena.
-While on the front porch of the home, Kilpatrick exited the house with his bodyguards and pushed the sheriff's deputy, as Sheriff Warren Evans said, "with significant force to make [the deputy] bounce into the prosecutor's investigator."
-The mayor yelled at Kinney "How can a black woman be riding in a car with a man named White?"
+On July 24, 2008, two local law enforcement detectives, Brian White and Joanne Kinney, went to the home of Kilpatrick's sister to serve a subpoena.
+While on the front porch of the home, Kilpatrick exited the house with his bodyguards and pushed White onto Kinney.
+The mayor yelled at Kinney: "How can a black woman be riding in a car with a man named White?"

-Evans went on to say "There were armed executive protection officers.
+Wayne County Sheriff Warren Evans later said: "There were armed executive protection officers.
 My officers were there armed.
 And all of them had the consummate good sense not to let it escalate"... and "the two officers 'wisely' left the property and returned to their office to report on the incident."

-Sheriff Evans stated that due to the "politically charged nature" of the incident, the case was transferred to the Michigan State Police to investigate.
-Evans's daughter, who was on Kilpatrick's staff, resigned shortly thereafter.
+Evans stated that due to the political nature of the incident, the investigation was transferred to Michigan State Police.
+Evans's daughter, a staffer for Kilpatrick, resigned shortly thereafter.